 Part of what makes this type of grief unique is that many caregivers find themselves in a state of grief while still actively supporting their loved ones in their final days.
 It can put our bodies in a state of alertness.
 We may feel the usual feelings of grief (sadness, anger, etc.) while still in this heightened state (body ready for a phone call, panic over leaving the hospital to get food, etc.).

-With any form of grief, there is no right or wrong way to grieve.
-However, sometimes understanding what is happening in our minds and bodies can be helpful.
+With any form of grief, there is no right or wrong way to grieve and understanding what is happening in our minds and bodies can be helpful.
 This complicated mix of feelings, emotions, and physical reactions we experience is normal.
-However, let’s explore some ways we can support ourselves during a difficult time.

 And as our parent becomes our highest priority, we may not be able to juggle our everyday life like we used to.
 Maybe we are spending more time with our loved ones, unable to leave the hospital.
 Or perhaps we emotionally are spent, so dealing with fighting kids at home is too much.
 The reality is, as we give our best self to our loved ones in this time, someone else may need to step in and fill in some gaps.
-That is ok, so say yes!
+That is ok, so say yes to offers of help.

 Next, communicate with this network.
 This can feel like a vulnerable process, but it can offer so much support.
 Share with this network your needs—emotional and practical needs.
 When we feel overwhelmed and need someone else to prep dinner for the family, it is ok for us to ask for it.